 The Embedded Pricing Table Solution

-Google is in the process of releasing new functionality for personal Gmail users and business G Suite users that addresses this issue.
+In 2017, Google released new functionality for personal Gmail users and business G Suite users that addresses this issue.

 Here’s a video that explains how this works.